Fact: Eating fruit and vegetables daily will lower your risk of early death. But how many servings will do the trick?

 Still, most people only get four servings of fruit and vegetables daily.
-To up your intake, try a freshly squeezed juice at Jamba Juice.
-Choose from produce-packed blends like Veggie Harvest, Great Greens, Carrot Cayenne, and Kale Orange Power.
+To up your intake, try a Strawberry Whirl Smoothie from Jamba Juice.
+You'll get three and a half servings of fruit in just the small size (for only 210 calories).

 - Frozen Blueberries Better for You Than FreshFreezing the fruit boosts disease-fighting antioxidants, says new study.